corsec00/CSA-CCSK/Questions.md

 CCM: The Architectural Relevance column in the CCM indicates the applicability of the cloud security control to which of the following elements?
 <BR>A: Physical, Network, Compute, Storage, Application or Data

+CCM: Which of the following statements about CCMv3.0.1 is NOT true?
+<br>A: The CCM outlines who is responsible for the implementation of security controls and whether or not a givencontrol has relevance for a corporate governance

 ### ENISA
 02 - ENISA -  Which is not one of the five key legal issues common across all scenarios: